hospital bag checklist, what to pack for labour, first-time mum hospital bag, newborn essentials hospital

 In this post, I share:

-A realistic hospital bag checklist that actually works for first-time mums
+• A realistic hospital bag checklist for first time mums

 Whether you’re a first-time mum or just need a sanity-saving checklist, this is your go-to guide for 2026!